elasticlic/els-cli/README.md

 # els-cli
 A commandline tool for interacting with the Elastic Licensing API.
+This tool complements the online dashboards and direct use of the API.

 ## Terminology